Datavis-sp16/Datavis-sp16.github.io/lectures/color/slides.md

 ---

-Light &rarr; <mark>Cone cell response &rarr; Openent processing</mark> &rarr; Perception
+Light &rarr; <mark>Cone cell response &rarr; Opponent processing</mark> &rarr; Perception

 .width3[![](oponent.svg)]

-"Oponent Processing Theory" describes how the ganglial cells process the signals from the cone cells.
-Con cell responses are combined by the ganglial cells to produce these three signals:
+"Opponent Process Theory" describes how the ganglial cells process the signals from the cone cells.
+Cone cell responses are combined by the ganglial cells to produce these three signals:

 - Lightness
 - "Red-Green" (magenta vs. green)
-- Yellow-Blue.
+- Yellow-Blue

 The Ganglia send these three signals to the brain.